momack2/pl-launchpad/content/pages/index.md

     label: ''
     headline: ''
     subhead: >-
-      Launchpad is a hiring & onboarding program designed for accelerating technical growth in the Web3 space.
+      Launchpad is a 6-week hiring & onboarding program designed to accelerate technical talent into Web3.
     body: >
-      Launchpad aims to hire exceptional talent from diverse engineering and tech operations backgrounds into a six-week, full-time residency designed to train, develop, and team-match talent with Web3 opportunities across the Protocol Labs Network.
+      Launchpad aims to hire and onboard exceptional talent from diverse engineering and tech operations backgrounds into a six-week, full-time residency designed to train, develop, and team-match talent with Web3 opportunities across the Protocol Labs Network.